TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 - `is.gateways.encryption-key-id`: ID of the key used to encrypt gateway secrets at rest.

-## Tenant Administration Options {{< distributions "Cloud" "Enterprise" >}} {#tenant-administration-options}
+## Tenant Administration Options

-In multi-tenant deployments, tenants are managed with "tenant admin keys".
+{{< distributions "Cloud" "Enterprise" >}} In multi-tenant deployments, tenants are managed with "tenant admin keys".
 These keys need to be configured in the Identity Server.

-- `is.tenancy.admin-keys`: Keys that can be used for tenant administration (16, 24 or 32 hex-encoded bytes) {{< distributions "Cloud" "Enterprise" >}}
+- `is.tenancy.admin-keys` {{< distributions "Cloud" "Enterprise" >}}: Keys that can be used for tenant administration (16, 24 or 32 hex-encoded bytes)